KeithRochester/Linux-Agent-Maintenance-Mode/README.md

 Management Pack used to start, extend, or stop maintenance mode for a Unix/Linux computer from the agent.

-Maintenance mode is control by writing a entries to a log file on the agent.
+Maintenance mode is controled by writing a entries to a log file on the agent.

 ## Log File Entries